 US-ION™ wrought iron dimensions as drawn below.

 Great!
-Take me back to the campaign - CLICK HERE
+Take me back to the shop - CLICK HERE